Short answer: coldcaking means sending a custom cake as cold outreach. Founders use it when normal inboxes are dead.

 5. Follow up like a human.
 Reference the cake and ask for one next step.

 If you are sending to investors, start with Daymaker's pitch-cake page or browse the Bay Area VC map.
+Sales teams can run batch sends via coldcaking for sales teams.
+See pitch cake pricing before you send.

 Examples of coldcaking